📖 23 min read (~ 4900 words).

 assertions.Never(t, func() bool { return false }, time.Second, 10*time.Millisecond)

-See also [Eventually](https://pkg.go.dev/github.com/go-openapi/testify/v2/assert#Eventually) for details about using context and concurrency.
+See also [Eventually](https://pkg.go.dev/github.com/go-openapi/testify/v2/assert#Eventually) for details about using context, concurrency, and panic recovery.

 success: func() bool { return false }, 100*time.Millisecond, 20*time.Millisecond